XiangxiangXu/MCR/README.md

 ## Implementation
-The implementation is based on the maximizing of H-score of features f and g[^1][^2]:
+The implementation is based on the maximizing of the H-score of features f and g[^1][^2]:

 $$H(f, g) = \mathbb{E}[f^T(X)g(Y)] - \mathbb{E}[f^T(X)]\mathbb{E}[g(Y)] - \frac12 \mathrm{tr}\left(\mathbb{E}[f(X) f^T(X)]\mathbb{E}[g(Y)g^T(Y)]\right)$$

-[^1]: The implementation in the repo uses an H-score on zero-mean features.
+[^1]: The implementation in the repo used an H-score on zero-mean features.
 [^2]: A more advanced version, which learns structured features, can be found [here](https://github.com/XiangxiangXu/h-nest).

 The network architecture is as follows [1, Figure 6]: